 The portfolio is relatively well diversified geographically compared to previously securitized real estate portfolios in the market.
 The properties are spread across 6 different projects, set in 3 distinct locations across Egypt.
-New Cairo projects accounts for the biggest share with 46% of the total portfolio, followed by North Coast projects with 32%, and the remaining belonging to the 6th of October area.
+The 6th of October area accounts for the biggest share with 37% of the total portfolio, followed by New Cairo - 35%, and the remaining 28% belonging to the North Coast area.

-It is worth noting that the land of Palm Hills Kattameya project, which accounts for 13% of the outstanding receivables, is subject to an ongoing litigation.
+It is worth noting that the land of Palm Hills Kattameya project, which accounts for 19% of the outstanding receivables, is subject to an ongoing litigation.
 The legal case was filed by a third party against Pall Hills Development, requesting the annulment of the land contract.
 The court of first degree issued a judgment on April 26, 2011 with the annulment of the land contract, which PHD has appealed and the appeal is now pending before the High Administrative Court.
 Nonetheless, MERIS received a legal opinion from the Legal Advisor to the transaction, stating that the case represents no legal risk in view of the issuance of Law No. 32 for the year 2014.
 The latter allows contracts with any governmental institution to be challenged for annulment only by the parties to the agreement, thus rendering ineffective any challenge for annulment coming from a third party.